Wildlife Damage Control in Tennessee

 Be careful capturing animals in the spring.
 Young animals may be involved.
 Before enclosing any entry points, make sure all animals have exited the structure.

-The following species are not protected by law because they are non-native invasive populations with potential to damage property, pose a human health risk, and have detrimental effects on native wildlife.
+The following species are not protected by law because they are non-native invasive populations with the potential to damage property, pose a human health risk, and have detrimental effects on native wildlife.

 - House (English) Sparrow